 The Executive Board meets monthly to plan chapter professional development, community service, fundraising, and scholarship activities.
 The Executive Board is elected by the General Membership; elections are conducted in July of each year.

-His personal awards include the Navy Commendation Medal (4 awards), Navy Achievement Medal (4 awards), and various service campaign medals and ribbons.
+His decorations include the Navy and Marine Corps Commendation Medal (2 awards), the Navy and Marine Corps Achievement Medal (2 awards), the Outstanding Volunteer Service Medal, and various unit awards and service ribbons.

 Born to two Army sergeants, LT Maresa Martin was raised in Copperas Cove, Texas, right outside of Fort Hood.
 In May 2008, she graduated from Baylor University with a Bachelor’s Degree in both Political Science and Economics.
 She subsequently served as a Senate aide to Senator Royce West and a Legislative Assistant in the Engrossing & Enrolling Office at the Texas State Capitol.
 After two years at the Capitol, Maresa resigned from her position to join the United States Navy.